basic-web-components/basic-web-components/packages/basic-page-dots/README.md

 <a name="PageDots"></a>
 ## PageDots
-Presents a set of small dots to show list item count and select list items
+Presents a set of small dots to show list item count and select list items.

 You can see a [live demo](http://basicwebcomponents.org/basic-web-components/packages/basic-carousel/carouselWithDots.html) of this component applied to a carousel.